UTH

 SWCOEH Trainee

-Spencer Chichester is a first-year MPH student in Industrial Hygiene at UTHealth Houston School of Public Health.
+Spencer Chichester is a second-year MPH student in Industrial Hygiene at UTHealth Houston School of Public Health.
 A greater Houston-area native, Spencer received his B.S. in Forestry with a minor in Spatial Science from Stephen F. Austin State University in Nacogdoches, Texas.
 Spencer’s research interests include environmental toxins, pesticide persistence, and bio-safety, particularly laboratory sterilization techniques for prions.
 He aims to become a Certified Industrial Hygienist (CIH) in the future.

 Youngjin Kim circle headshot .png